MoreMcmeta/core/info/guides/ANIMATION-FORMAT.md

 ...
 ```

-You should specify frame width and height in the `.mcmeta` file if you do not place frames in a single row or column.
+You should specify frame width and height in the `.moremcmeta` file if you do not place frames in a single row or column.
 This format only works well when all of your frames fit the rectangle perfectly.
-Otherwise, you have to explicitly skip the indices of blank frames at the end in the `.mcmeta` file.
+Otherwise, you have to explicitly skip the indices of blank frames at the end in the `.moremcmeta` file.

 ### Image Example
 An animated inventory texture with the column format: